mksolemn/angular-universal-seo-with-firestore/README.md

 ### Install dependencies

-We will be using firebase library for Angular [More Abou AngularFire2 here](https://github.com/angular/angularfire2)
+We will be using firebase library for Angular [More About AngularFire2 here](https://github.com/angular/angularfire2)

 ```
 npm install firebase angularfire2 --save